department-of-veterans-affairs/va.gov-team/products/identity/Products/Product Briefs/External Data Reporting (Draft).md

 * There are common pieces of user authorization data that VA Leadership is continually wanting to view.

 ## Solution Approach:
-* Do research to determine what kind of
+* Do research to determine what kind of data VA Leadership needs.
-* Determine what's useful.
+* Do research around industry standards for reporting & displaying user data.
-* Build out the data
+* Build out the data dashboard, making sure that it's simple and easily interpreted.
-* What are the user data requirements?
-* Probably datadog, maybe public-facing.

 ## Technical Considerations: